 - It’s not just about having the right number of people.
 It’s also about having the people with the right skills for the job.
 A labor cost application can do both by creating shifts based on sales forecasts and employees’ skills.

 - To improve efficiency, the right solution can integrate with the food planning application and create personalized task lists for each employee.
 When employees are presented with clear processes and they know what they’re supposed to do, they tend to follow through with more accuracy and consistency.

-- An effective application can make communication between employees and leadership more direct, clear and transparent.
-For example, allowing employees to consult the roster, indicate availability or communicate planned and unforeseen impediments can increase flexibility, which is often seen as a reward in itself.
+- An effective application can make communication between employees and leadership more direct, clear, and transparent.
+For example, allowing employees to consult the roster, indicate the availability or communicate planned and unforeseen impediments can increase flexibility, which is often seen as a reward in itself.